RoxieAtRubrik/intro-to-rubrik-apis/README.md

 # Introduction to APIs

-Welcome to the Introduction to APIs module!
+Welcome to the Introduction to Rubrik APIs module!
 This module consists of 4 lessons to help you learn the fundamentals required to interact with REST APIs.

 ## :pencil: Lessons

 To get started, follow the steps outlined in each lesson.

-**Lesson 1: Getting Started with REST APIs**
+**Lesson 1: Async Requests**

 * Exercise can be found [here](Lesson-1.md).

-**Lesson 2: Using a REST API to Retrieve Information**
+**Lesson 2: TBD**

 * Exercise can be found [here](Lesson-2.md).

-**Lesson 3: Retrieving Information for Daily Operations/Tasks**
+**Lesson 3: TBD**

 * Exercise can be found [here](Lesson-3.md).

-**Lesson 4: Other Useful Tools with REST APIs**
+**Lesson 4: TBD**

 * Exercise can be found [here](Lesson-4.md).